meerasndr/mysite/content/posts/puppeteer-experiments.md

 All of the project code is available in [this repo](https://github.com/meerasndr/puppeteer-experiment).
 The repo for the Sendgrid + NodeJS + Express based email notification service is [here](https://github.com/meerasndr/sendgrid-node-express-emailservice).

 This was overall a great experience.
-Thanks to my colleagues for the encouragement and Wroc TypeScript for having me present.
+Thanks to my colleagues Aleksandra & Marion for the encouragement and Wroc TypeScript for having me present.